phillipsacademyandover/andover-cm-templates/README.md

 * Lotus (All Versions)
 * Blackberry

-##### Outlook Support
+##### Outlook Support:
 Andover supports Outlook.
-Currently, our organization that uses Outlook 2007-2010 as our main email client.
+Currently, our organization uses Outlook 2007-2010 as our main email client.
 Our organization will most likely review new email campaigns and templates in Outlook.
 Therefore, we work to make email campaigns and templates appear acceptable.
 Acceptable means we still provide a professional and Andover centric design in Outlook, but emails might look different because of Outlook’s limitations.

 ### Email/Template Requirements